Embracing Radical Acceptance: A Path to Healing

 Ever since I started my training in Dialectical Behaviour Therapy (DBT), I knew that radical acceptance would be one of the most challenging—and emotionally tumultuous—skills to practice.
 I wasn’t surprised when I spoke with other DBT clinicians and colleagues who shared the same belief.
 In fact, Marsha Linehan herself acknowledges how difficult it can be.

-Radical acceptance, however, lies at the heart of DBT.
+Radical acceptance lies at the heart of DBT.
 It’s absolutely necessary to build a life worth living.
 Without it, the path to recovery is much steeper, even impossible in some ways.
 There are basic facts we all need to acknowledge:

 Trauma or an invalidating past shapes the way we experience pain and find safety in the world.